Timber tip

 While there are plenty of ready-made children’s play tents available—often with fabric covers—building your own can be a fun and rewarding alternative.

 A tipi-style tent is one of the simplest structures you can build, and with a bit of patience, you can create a beautiful, natural feature that blends seamlessly into your garden.
-It’s a great way to encourage outdoor play, spark an interest in gardening, and even support local wildlife.
+This one features a frame made from timber, but instead of having fabric covers, our design uses climbing plants around the outside.
+It’s a great way to encourage outdoor play, spark an interest in gardening, and even support local wildlife if you use pollinator-friendly plants.

 Just follow these instructions and you'll have a sustainable and enchanting hideaway for all the family to enjoy.